Reprinted from old DTM; originally posted September 2009, slight updates 2010 and 2014, major edit 2015, latest version 2019.

-The Musée Mécanique on the wharf in San Francisco is a good place to learn about the power of piano rolls.
-There’s not much jazz in the building, but there’s plenty of novelty piano music that has a dollop of ragtime and a stiff kind of cheerful swing.
+The Musée Mécanique in San Francisco is a good place to learn about the raw power of early piano rolls.
+There’s not much jazz in the building, but there’s plenty of novelty music that has a dollop of ragtime and a stiff kind of cheerful swing.
 It’s absolutely “pop music.”
-After you watch the levers and keys dance away, you want to stick in another quarter and make it go again.
-In 1913 this music must have been hip indeed.
+After you watch the keys dance their jangly tune, you immediately want to stick in another quarter and make it go again.

-Hearing some of his piano rolls is an important gateway into understanding James P. Johnson, who is still revered as one of the very greatest among the small group of collectors who devote themselves to historical piano rolls.
+James P. Johnson is still revered as one of the very greatest among the small group of collectors who devote themselves to historical piano rolls.
 At least one commentator thinks that his twenties-era recordings “were a side issue” to his rolls, since the rolls sold better.

-As with most jazz, a fundamental part of Johnson’s art is “feel.”
-Compared to contemporary recordings of George Gershwin or Zez Confrey playing the piano, Johnson is far more advanced.
-However, there are other comparisons to make.
+A fundamental part of Johnson’s art is “feel.”
+Compared to recordings of George Gershwin or Zez Confrey playing the piano, Johnson is far more advanced, far more swinging.

-It seems like the New York players improved their their beat when New Orleans, Chicago, and Kansas City brought that information to them.
+New York players improved their beat when musicians from New Orleans, Chicago, and Kansas City brought swinging information to them.
 Johnson got to hear Jelly Roll Morton in 1911 when Morton visited New York.
 This was one of Johnson’s most important formative experiences, but later on he said Morton wasn’t a very good musician.
 James P.’s student Duke Ellington went even further, saying that “Jelly Roll Morton played piano like one of those high school teachers in Washington.”
 Morton must have been a rare character indeed to get everybody so mad at him.

-At any rate, in my opinion, Jelly Roll’s solo recordings from 1923 exhibit even deeper feel than most of the James P. Johnson discography.
-Therefore, for the contemporary listener, Morton’s solo recordings are possibly a better introduction to 1920’s jazz piano than James P. Johnson.
+For the modern listener, Morton’s relaxed and groovy solo recordings from 1923 might be a better introduction to 1920’s jazz piano than James P. Johnson.
 They certainly make for an interesting comparison: after listening to a lot of Morton, James P. seems like an express train, and after listening to a lot of James P., Jelly Roll seems awfully slow.

 I’m a Northerner myself, and I might take Johnson’s records over Morton’s if forced to chose.
-For those who don’t know anything about Morton, he is comparatively easy to research.
-Among other sources, Morton is the life’s work of an excellent musicologist, James Dapogny.
-Dapogny’s book of Morton transcriptions is easily the best of its kind that I’ve ever seen.
+James Dapogny’s book of Morton transcriptions is the best of its kind.
 We need a Dapogny-type to tackle James P. Johnson.

 Studio Solo Recordings, 1921-1939

 “Harlem Strut” (9/21).
-This is the fastest!
-My god, what a lot of piano.
-The great original works of Harlem stride are modeled on ragtime, with a sequence of themes like AABBCCDD etc. (Late in life James P. recorded Scott Joplin’s “Maple Leaf Rag” and “Euphonic Sounds” with Harlem embellishment added.)
+Original works of Harlem stride are modeled on ragtime, with a sequence of themes like AABBCCDD.
+(Late in life James P. recorded Scott Joplin’s “Maple Leaf Rag” and “Euphonic Sounds” with Harlem embellishment added.)
 “Harlem Strut” is in cheerful C major, with an especially twisty F major section to take it home.
 His piano roll version made the following year makes for an interesting comparison.

-In stride piano, the left hand going “oom-pah” is like that clave or ride cymbal beat.
-It’s very hard technically: there is a big jump between the “oom” and the “pah,” and the pitches change constantly.
+In stride piano, the left hand’s “oom-pah” is like that clave or ride cymbal beat.

 “Keep Off the Grass” (10/21) F Major.
-Part of the real Harlem stride style is how single notes do not dominate the melody; instead, constant constellations of double notes (and sometimes chords) brassily sing on top.
+Part of the real Harlem stride style is how full the right hand is against the “oom-pah” below.
+A constant constellations of double notes (and sometimes chords) brassily sing on top.
 The first strain of “Keep Off the Grass” has a mysterious chromatic “thumb line” (the lower note of the dyads and chords) that, if isolated, would be quite Monkish in nature.

 The last strain and its variants are made up of falling diminished chords.
 After nearly a century of increasingly advanced jazz harmony, it’s hard to hear them as provocative today.
 In 1921, though, I’m pretty sure James P. would have meant those chain sequences to mean uncertainty and perhaps even sadness, the tear beneath the smile.

 “Carolina Shout” (10/21).
 This is Johnson’s finest recording of his most famous instrumental piece.
 David Jasen makes the astute observation that the themes get funkier as they go along.
-This is the slowest of the first three stride pieces, which gives Johnson enough time to play broken tenths in the left hand for the first strain, making that side even harder to execute.
-See below for my transcription.
+(See below for my transcription.)

 The next six pieces from 1923 are very different in style.
 It’s almost like James P. is making an album of “piano roll blues,” since they are mostly 12-bar forms and have the kind of constant chattering repetition common to most piano rolls.
 It’s a lovely set of records that perhaps lack the immediate impact of the first three Harlem stride pieces.

 It’s great blues playing, although not everyone thinks so.
-In the only full-length book on Johnson, Scott E. Brown is forced to include the sentence, “Johnson’s effectiveness as an interpreter of the blues is somewhat in dispute.”
+In the only full-length book on Johnson, Scott E. Brown notes, “Johnson’s effectiveness as an interpreter of the blues is somewhat in dispute.”